anlutfi/SCC5830_final/README.md

 ## Initial Experiments and Results
+As of now, two experiments were conducted.
+In the first, segmentation is being tried via haralick descriptors of different tree textures.
+In the second, a mean shift approach is tried to segment individual trees before texture identification.

+### First Experiment

-### Overview
+#### Overview

-As of now, different textures were extracted from a test image(shown a little further).
+Different textures were extracted from a test image(shown a little further).
 Their haralick descriptors were computed in similar fashion from the fifith course assignment.
 Then, the input image was divided into 120x120 chunks, and each was assigned to its closest texture according to euclidean distance between descriptors.

 The results are far from complete, but even in this crude initial approach, there is some consistency within them.

-### Next Steps
+#### Next Steps

 There are varying shades of green within the same species.
 So, if a classifier is sensible to the hue, it could make mistakes, as it is observed.
 The next thing to solve is make the descriptors invariant to small changes in green.
 The first approach to that, of course, is getting a larger dataset for each texture.
 Experiments with different color spaces also can help.

 Other methods of segmentation shall also be tried.
 As there is no clear background beyond the gaps between trees, common algorithms such as watershed don't seem applicable so far, at least to my knowledge of it.
 Fractal Dimension(FD) segmentation is also a possible candidate, but there is a chance that the variation within the FD of trees could be to small to be reliable.

-### Code
+#### Code

-#### Imports
+##### Imports

 ```python